chenjing-bu/chenjing-bu.github.io/content/posts/2024/vertex-algebras-done-right/index.md

 ## An example

-In my experience, the new definition is not only helpful for intuition, it is also often easier to work with in practice.
+Here is an example of how the new perspective might help understanding properties of vertex algebras.

-Just as an example, there is a property of vertex algebras, which is sometimes called **skew-symmetry**
+There is a property of vertex algebras, which is sometimes called **skew-symmetry**
 (for example, in \[[Frenkel, Ben-Zvi 2004](#references): Proposition 3.2.5\]), and refers to the identity